MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 print(num1+num2)

 ```
-here we have change what our + operator actually does.
+here we have changed what our + operator actually does.

-tip 4
+**tip 4**

-object life cycle
+**object life cycle**

-object have three periods in their life in the memory.
+objects have three periods in their life in the memory.

-they are Creation, Manipulation and Destruction.
+They are Creation, Manipulation and Destruction.

-when we create a object by a class, __new__ and __init__ method start working.
+when we create an object by a class, __new__ and __init__ method start working.

-and other part of the code can use the object and manipulate it.
+and other parts of the code can use the object and manipulate it.

-we can destroy the object after we used it. this is called "garbage collection".
+we can destroy the object after we use it.
+This is called "garbage collection".

-when "garbage collection" is  done the memory that the object used become free and we can use it for another reason.
+When "garbage collection" is  done the memory that the object used becomes free and we can use it for another reason.

-python automatically done the "garbage collection" after we use the object.
+Python automatically does the "garbage collection" after we use the object.

-so we can now make an ideal defination of "garbage collection"
+so we can now make an ideal definition of "garbage collection"

 The process by which Python periodically frees and reclaims blocks of memory